Find out when goods can be zero-rated if they’re sold to overseas visitors for personal use by a VAT-registered business.

 - your name, address and VAT registration number

 - time of supply (tax point - only needs to be shown if different from the date of issue)

-- your customer’s name (or trading name) and address (where an approved invoice is used for the scheme the usual address will be your customer’s place of residence outside the EU)
+- your customer’s name (or trading name) and address (where an approved invoice is used for the scheme the usual address will be your customer’s place of residence outside the UK or EU)

 - a description identifying the goods you are supplying

 - the gross total amount payable excluding VAT

 - the rate of any cash discount offered

 - the unit price (see VAT guide (VAT Notice 700))

 - the total amount of VAT charged, shown in sterling